 - Identify what your parents needed

 You’ve been thinking about getting a carer for your elderly family.
 But how do you know if they need someone to care for them?
 Ask yourself these questions: Is it getting harder for your loved one to get around?
 Are they having more accidents around the house than before?
 Do they need help with simple tasks, like preparing meals, doing chores, getting dressed, or using the toilet?
+Would a senior assisted living community be better for them?
 Is your loved one having trouble communicating?
 Does your loved one need more sleep than they used to, or do they wake up more often at night?
 Do they get frustrated easily?
 Do they have trouble remembering things?
 Are they more easily agitated or upset than they used to be?
 Do you feel your loved ones can no longer take care of themselves?

 - How about your abilities and needs